Basdeo Panday: Personal life

-Basdeo Panday is married to Oma Panday (née Ramkissoon).
-He has four daughters: Niala, Mickela, Nicola, and Vastala.
+Basdeo Panday was married to Oma Panday (née Ramkissoon).
+He had four daughters: Niala, Mickela, Nicola, and Vastala.
 Niala was born to his first wife Norma Panday (née Mohammed), who died in 1981.
-Panday serves as the Chief Administrator of the Basdeo Panday Foundation, a charitable organization.
-In November of 2019, Panday was bestowed an honorary Doctor of Laws degree from the University of Trinidad and Tobago.
-His religion is Hinduism.
+His brother was fellow attorney and politician Subhas Panday.
+Panday served as the Chief Administrator of the Basdeo Panday Foundation, a charitable organization.
+In November 2019, Panday was bestowed an honorary Doctor of Laws degree from the University of Trinidad and Tobago.
+His religion was Hinduism.
 His brother-in-law was the late Indian classical- and chutney-singer Sam Boodram who was married to Panday's sister Cynthia Panday.
-Panday has a dog named Norman who was a stray that he took in.
+The Indian classical singer Dev Bansraj Ramkissoon was also his brother-in-law and the singer and musician Sonny Ramkissoon was his father-in-law (his wife's brother and father, respectively).
+Panday had a dog named Norman who was a stray that he took in.
 During the COVID-19 pandemic videos that Panday's daughter, Mickela, posted of him gardening and playing with his dog Norman went viral on social media and he was lauded by the news as setting an example by following the mandate to stay home to help combat the spread of the virus.